Survival guide 2022

 What should I do with my trash?

 You are responsible for your own trash.
 If you smoke a cigarette, the butt goes in your bag, back to your tent, and (in your car) home from the event.
-The same goes for beer cans, packaging, food left-overs – everything!
-It is never acceptable to think that someone else will take care of your trash.
-Pack it in, pack it out!
-NOTE: There will be absolutely NO extra trash disposal facilities on site.
+The same goes for beer cans, packaging, food left-overs – absolutely everything you bring in must go back out with you!
+Since you WILL be taking your trash home with you, pack accordingly.

 How can I create less waste?

-Prior to arrival to Where the Sheep Sleep, remove all surplus packaging to minimize waste.
+Prior to arrival at Where the Sheep Sleep, remove all surplus packaging to minimize waste.
 Opt for reusable plates and cutlery rather than disposables.
 Reuse non-recyclable/non-reusable food packaging to collect your waste.
 Use a single large water jug instead of smaller bottles.
 Prep your food at home.
 Pack your food in reusable jars/containers.

 Oil pollution